 In addition to the learning outcomes established for the Communiversity Relations program, students will design outcomes of their own that tie their academic major to the program.
 This can be done in conjunction with their academic or faculty advisor.

-The students will work in one of the three topic areas: arts and culture, economic growth and development, or agriculture and natural resources.
 Each team will have its own problem set, and the content of their experience will be different.
 Community members, faculty members, and other members of the University staff will work with the leadership teams to help them find the information they need to develop their solutions.